 Five Sensual Couples Practices for Healthy Aging

 1. Invigorate all the senses.
-“Sensuality is a giant container, in a way, for the experience that the joys of our body can give us because our physical self is governed by our senses,” she says.
-“Eyesight, hearing, taste, smell, and touch.
-There are always going to be ways to enhance the pleasurable experience of awakening one, or all, of the senses.”
+“Sensuality is a giant container for the experience of the joys our body can give us, as our physical self is governed by our senses,” she says.
+“Sight, hearing, taste, smell, and touch: there are ways to enhance the pleasurable experience of awakening using one, or all, of the senses.”

 [Read: “What Is Sensual Cooking?”]

 2. Try removing a sense.
 This can enhance the other senses.
-“Experiment putting a gentle satin eye guard on and see how that feels, or why not cover your ears with a headset so that you can’t hear your partner?”
-Delight in what touch feels like with eyes closed or enhanced sensual sights around you when you can’t hear.
-These things can amp up the sensuality.
+“Experiment with putting a gentle satin eye mask on and see how that feels; or cover your ears with a headset so that you can’t hear your partner.”
+Delight in what touch feels like with eyes closed or how sensual sights around you are enhanced when you can’t hear.

 3. Kiss for a long time.
 Sensual connection can be enhanced by the simple act of kissing on the lips, especially when couples carry on for an extended period of time.
-Kissing can reconnect you to your original romance and stir hormones that make you feel happier.
+Kissing can reconnect you to your original romance and stir hormones that increase happiness.

 4. Massage more than shoulders.
 Shoulder rubs and massaging the back are great ways to establish sensual contact.
 Legs, hips, and feet can use attention, too.
 Many forms of caressing can be pleasurable.
 Britton says to touch in “more deliberate ways” and get to know your partner’s skin.
 Be aware of how they respond.

 5. Practice sensual mindfulness.
 Britton encourages couples to practice sharing moments of just being in one another’s presence.
-“You want to make sure you are each present, centered, and conscious of what is in the moment,” she notes.
-Whether seated or lying down, sense the place and your own body, noticing what’s going on and connecting to sensations in your physical being.
+“You want to make sure you are each present, centered, and conscious,” she notes.
+Whether seated or lying down, sense your surroundings and your own body, noticing what’s going on and connecting to sensations in your physical being.
 Inhale deeply, slow down your breathing, and be aware of what’s around you, including your partner.
 Try to consciously connect to your partner’s energy and share the moment together.
 You can also hold hands to enhance your sensual connection to one another.

 Don’t Forget to Remove Distractions

 It is natural for people to feel a little shy and unsure as they attempt new ways of sensual connection.
 Britton has spent decades helping couples find their way back to each other and she says removing distractions is as important as adding sensual practices.
 She suggests creating sensual spaces in your home, such as a clean and inviting bedroom with beautiful sheets, so that you are not distracted by clutter, messiness, or unpleasant odors.
-Also, leave cell phones and devices outside the door, at least for designated periods of time.
-Another challenge is to make sure pets do not get between you in your intimate spaces.
+Also, leave cell phones and devices outside the room, as well as pets.
 Do all you can to stay in the moment with one another.

 Growing Apart?
 Consider “5 Ways to Revive Your Couple Bubble.”